adegenna/optimizer/README.md

 x_N1 , x_N2 , [...] , x_Nd ; C_d
 ```

-where d is the parameter space dimension, N is the total number of cost function evaluations, x_ij is the j-th element of the parameter space location x_i, and C_i is the computed cost of x_i.
+where `d` is the parameter space dimension, `N` is the total number of cost function evaluations, `x_ij` is the `j`-th element of the parameter space location `x_i`, and `C_i` is the computed cost of `x_i`.
 In other words: each line contains a point in parameter space, and its associated cost.

-For particle swarm, an ensemble of N particles is computed and tracked every epoch, so the output structure is grouped into epoch ``blocks'', i.e.:
+For particle swarm, an ensemble of `N` particles is computed and tracked every epoch, so the output structure is grouped into epoch ''blocks'', i.e.:

 ```sh
 ( x , cost(x) ) :